wvteijlingen/JS-UndoManager/README.md

 Every UndoManager keeps it's own undo and redo stacks.
 You can use multiple instances to have separate undo contexts.

 ###Registering undo actions###
 Registering undo actions is done using `registerUndoAction(target, func, arg, data)`.
 When the action is undone, the function `func` will be called with the array `arg` as arguments and `target` as `this`.
+The `data` argument is optional and purely for the programmer, it will be passed back in the callbacks.
+You can use it to identify which action is undone/redone.
 When an action is registered while undoing, it is added to the redo stack.
 This way, the redo stack is automatically populated.
 Registering an action while not undoing or redoing will clear the redo stack to ensure integrity and avoid invalid states.

 ````javascript